Qnosin/Note-APP/README.md

 # Note-APP
-Very basic app that creates Notes which technology i use:
+Very basic app that creates Notes, which technology i use:
 Html5,
 css3,